nauman-hameed/introduction-to-html/README.md

 ## Usage

 Feel free to explore the index.html file to understand and experiment with different HTML elements.
-The project is designed for learning and practicing HTML basics.
+The project is designed for learning and practicing Links and Text, List and Images HTML basics

 ## How to Run